dominikrys/dotfiles/README.md

 - [Set up executing sudo without a password](https://askubuntu.com/a/147265).

 - Configure local-only changes in `~/.localrc.zsh`

+- Configure iTerm to use the settings under `Library/Preferences/com.googlecode.iterm2.plist`

 - Blacklist some local-only changes in git: